1917 Stanley Cup Final: Paths to the Finals

 Seattle won the PCHA title after finishing the 1916–17 regular season in first place with a 16–8 record.
-Meanwhile, Montreal advanced to the final series after narrowly defeating the Ottawa Senators, 7–6, in a two-game total-goals playoff series to end the 1916–17 NHA season.
+Meanwhile, Montreal, who was the champion of the first half of the NHA season, advanced to the final series after narrowly defeating the Ottawa Senators, 7–6, in a two-game total-goals playoff series to end the 1916–17 NHA season.

+Bracket

 Game summaries

-The games of the Final were played at the Seattle Ice Arena.
+The games of the Finals were played at the Seattle Ice Arena.
 Games one and three were played under PCHA seven-man rules; games two and four were played under NHA six-man rules.
 Bernie Morris scored 14 of Seattle's 23 total goals for the series, including six in their 9–1 victory in game four.
 Future Hockey Hall of Fame goaltender Hap Holmes recorded a 2.90 goals-against average for the Mets.